arielfayol37/DeathNote/README.md

 1. The frontend sends chat messages, working memory (recent summaries), and user settings.
 2. The backend uses a specialized prompt to generate Ryük-style responses, referencing past entries and maintaining persona.

-#### Semantic Search

-- Notes are embedded using AI models.
-- Search queries are embedded and compared for similarity.
-- Results are ranked and returned to the frontend.

 ---

 ## Getting Started